 3. Payment Method

 Influencers are paid in different ways by their employer, the most famous of which include paying flat fees to the influencers for their services.
-Affiliates are paid based on Pay-per-Action which means different affiliates will be paid for lead generation, email list additions, sales, etc.
+Affiliates are paid based on Pay-per-Action, meaning different affiliates will be paid for lead generation, email list additions, sales, etc.

-Influencer marketing requires some investment from both marketers as well as companies in the earlier phases of their business.
+Influencer marketing requires some investment from both marketers and companies in the earlier phases of their business.
 Affiliate marketing can be done by both parties involved without 0 initial costs.

 The two main components of affiliate and influencer marketing include customers and brands.
-However, affiliate marketing involves bloggers as the main agent while influencer marketing involves social media content creators as the main source of traffic.
+However, affiliate marketing involves bloggers as the main agent while influencer marketing involves social media content creators as the main traffic source.

 Similarities between Affiliate Marketing and Influencer Marketing